AlephCK/cypress-demo-challenge/Readme.md

 ```

 ### Using credentials to run Cypress Tests

-First, create a Marvel developer account and follow their official documentation here: https://developer.marvel.com/documentation/getting_started, in order to get the API Keys that are needed to run this project.
+First, create a Marvel Developers account and follow their official documentation here: https://developer.marvel.com/documentation/getting_started, in order to get the API Keys that are needed to run this project.

 We use the `cypress.env.json` to add the credentials used for both API and e2e specs tests: